How is my salary determined?

-A reclassification is a change in the title and/or the pay range assignment of a position.
+A reclassification is a change in the title and/or assignment of a position, usually accompanied by a change in pay rate.
 Reclassification is appropriate when the duties and responsibilities of a position have changed significantly over time, so that the current title and/or grade are no longer correct.
 A review of a reclassification request can result in a recommendation to classify the position at a higher or lower level or a determination that the position is already properly classified.

 What is a job description?
 What is a job specification?

 A job description outlines the duties, functions, and expectations of a position.
 It is developed in the department by the supervisor usually with input from the incumbent if the position is occupied.

 A job specification is a document which broadly summarizes the typical duties, minimum requirements, knowledge, skills, and abilities associated with a particular job title.
 It is used mainly as a tool or guide for allocating newly established positions to a relevant classification.
 It is not intended to be used as a substitute for a job description.

 How do employees receive raises?

 I have a regular, vacant position and need to begin recruitment.
 Why do I need to consult with HR Classification/Compensation staff before I begin recruitment?